DaveDanh/Find-Path-Visualizer/README.md

 An interactive Pathfinding Algorithm Visualizer built with Python and Pygame that allows users to create custom mazes and watch algorithms discover the shortest path.

 # Features
-Interactive Grid: Easily draw and erase walls with a simple mouse click to create custom mazes.
+Dijkstra / A* algorithms to find the shortest path Interactive Grid: Easily draw and erase walls with a simple mouse click to create custom mazes.
 Movable Start/End Points: Click to pick up and place the start (blue) and end (green) nodes anywhere on the grid.
 Real-time Visualization: Watch the algorithm explore the grid (yellow) and then draw the final shortest path (pink).